This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Microorganisms Microscopic Examination – Microbial Stains”.

 d) Neither Gram-positive nor Gram-negative

-Explanation: Gram-positive bacteria retain the crystal violet and hence appear deep purple-violet colour as it has a higher content of peptidoglycan layer.
+Explanation: Gram-positive bacteria retain the crystal violet and hence appear deep purple-violet colour as it has a higher content of the peptidoglycan layer.
 Gram-negative bacteria have lesser amount of peptidoglycan layer and on treatment with alcohol it loses the purple-violet colour, are counterstained by safranin and hence appears red.

 4. Which of the following are true for Gram-negative bacteria?